 The Medicare Levy Surcharge

-The Australian government also uses the Medicare Levy Surcharge to fund the public system but in a different way.
+The Australian government also uses the Medicare Levy Surcharge to help fund the public system but in a different way.
 Instead of a blanket tax that most Australian citizens have to pay, the Medicare Levy Surcharge is an additional tax that applies to higher income earners without hospital cover.

 In other words, if you’re an Australian taxpayer, you will have to pay the Medicare Levy Surcharge if: